Last Updated: 5/28/2021

 It’s no surprise that our country’s debt continues to rise at unparalleled levels.
-Currently our nation’s debt is $26.5 trillion and rapidly rising.
-And further talks of coronavirus stimulus will only push the debt higher.
+Currently our nation’s debt is $28.3 trillion and rapidly rising.
+And further talks of economic stimulus will only push the debt higher.
 This could create serious implications for us as citizens and you need to be prepared.

 I recently read a fantastic article from Gary Halbert of Halbert Wealth Management.
 It’s one of the best articles I’ve seen on the national debt subject and it’s motivated me to share my own thoughts on the subject.

 So, with that in mind, following are 4 possible implications of our country’s debt: